PeterHeynmoeller/MailClient/README.md

     timesToSend -- how often the email is going to be sent (0= 1 email)

-    timeToWait  -- how long the server is going to wait between sending the emails
+    timeToWait  -- how long the server is going to wait between sending the emails (seconds)